projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

    filtered out.

--  **Zero Page**: HV prepares the zero page at the high end of Service OS memory which is determined by VM0 guest FIT binary build.
+-  **Zero Page**: HV prepares the zero page at the high end of Service OS memory which is determined by SOS_VM guest FIT binary build.
 The zero page includes configuration for ramdisk, bootargs and e820 entries.
 The zero page address will be set to "Primary CPU" RSI register before VCPU gets run.

--  **Entry address**: HV will copy Service OS kernel image to 0x1000000 as entry address for VM0's "Primary CPU".
+-  **Entry address**: HV will copy Service OS kernel image to 0x1000000 as entry address for SOS_VM's "Primary CPU".
 This entry address will be set to "Primary CPU" RIP register before VCPU gets run.

 SW configuration for User OS (VMx):